-Used Chevrolet Silverado 2500HD
+Used Chevrolet Silverado 2500HD Models

-In terms of updates, there were changes made to exterior and interior styling for 2003, with further exterior tweaks for 2005.
+The preceding Silverado 2500HD was sold from 2001-'06 in configurations much like those of its successors.
+It lived on for one additional year in '07 as the "Classic."
 These trucks came in standard, Work Truck (after 2003), LS and LT trim levels.
 The standard engine was a 6.0-liter V8 that made 300 hp and 360 lb-ft of torque.
 There were two optional engines: an 8.1-liter gasoline V8 producing 340 hp and 455 lb-ft of torque and a 6.6-liter turbodiesel producing 300 hp and 520 lb-ft.
 This diesel was upgraded in 2006 for more power (360 hp and 650 lb-ft of torque), added refinement and fewer emissions.
 These engines carried over for the Classic.

 A five-speed manual transmission was standard with the 6.0-liter V8, with a four-speed automatic optional.
-The 8.1-liter V8 and the 6.6-liter diesel came with either a six-speed manual or five-speed automatic (which became a six-speed for 2006).
+The 8.1-liter V8 and the 6.6-liter diesel came with either a six-speed manual or five-speed automatic, which became a six-speed for 2006.

 If you are looking for newer years, visit our new Chevrolet Silverado 2500HD page.